tedsteen/nes-bundler/README.md

 **Transform your NES-game to a single executable targeting your favourite OS!**

-Did you make a NES-game but none of your friends owns a Nintendo?
+Did you make a NES-game but none of your friends own a Nintendo?
 Don't worry.
 Put your ROM and configuration in NES Bundler and build an executable for Mac, Windows or Linux.
 What you get is a single executable with
 * Simple UI for settings (Show and hide with ESC).